 Which Choice Is Right for You: ATV or SxS?

-Many hunters do not delegate their machine to only one purpose.
-Whether it is on the farm, ranch, or around the house, the machine you choose can serve many functions and yield benefits that span far beyond hunting.
+Many hunters do not delegate their vehicle to only one purpose.
+Whether it is on the farm, ranch, or around the house, the vehicle you choose can serve many functions and yield benefits that span far beyond hunting.
 Choosing an ATV or SxS is really a personal decision that should be made carefully and thoughtfully, and if you are like me, you might decide on both!
 Can’t decide?
 I don’t blame you.
 When making your decision, be sure to check out some of the great walk-around videos from Tracker Off Road.
 You won’t find a more complete review of both the ATV and SxS.
 Invest the time to watch and learn, talk to hunting buddies about their experiences, and soon you’ll know what is best for you.

-For an in-person look, visit one of the authorized Tracker Off Road dealers or your local Bass Pro Shops / Cabela’s store and see the benefits for yourself to help decide which is the best machine for you.
+For an in-person look, visit one of the authorized Tracker Off Road dealers or your local Bass Pro Shops / Cabela’s store and see the benefits for yourself to help decide which is the best vehicle for you.

 Regardless of which you choose, be sure to follow your local laws on operation and safety.
 Enroll in a riding course, because you might be surprised at what you learn to keep you safe off-road.
 And please, respect the land and tread lightly.
-Lastly, when riding or operating your ATV or SxS, the old motorcycle adage is true with these machines as well: “All the gear, all the time.”
+Lastly, when riding or operating your ATV or SxS, the old motorcycle adage is true with these vehicles as well: “All the gear, all the time.”